llklkl/sqlbuilder/README.md

 + When the number of parameters is 1, it is equivalent to `func (expr string) *Expr`
 + When the number of parameters is 2, it is equivalent to `func (expr, alias string) *Expr`

+### func O(field any, direction OrderDirection) *OrderSpec

+This function defines an OrderSpec for Select...Order to specify the sorting field.

 ## License